ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/secondsmallest.md

 And give "10 12 2 5 15" as input, `list_of_numbers` will contain `['10', '12',
 '2', '5', '15']`.
 This is pretty good!
-Only thing is, all items in the list are `string`s, not `int`s.
+Only thing is, all items in the list are `string`s, and not `int`s.
 We need them to be `int`s, so when we use them, we have to cast them to `int`s.
 We just have to keep that in mind.

 Okay, proceeding.
 According to the description of the program, we can assume that the first number is smallest than the second, so we can already add this